“In a war between split loyalties,

-Haran extremists have declared war on the League alliance and its supporters; the majestic Darmoilen capital of Durge faces a coup attempt; and the diplomatic port city of Tahili is taken by revolutionaries in the south.
-There are rumors that the Haran are searching for a relic of mythological power: aetheric crystals from a long-lost cave in Darmoil.
-The League has never heard of such a cave, though a captive Borellian double agent claims to have answers and is willing to share them…for a price.
+Haran revolutionaries have declared war on the League alliance, and rumor has it that operatives are searching for an object of legendary power: divine aetheric crystals from a long-lost cave in Darmoil.
+The League has never heard of such a thing, though a captive double agent with valuable insights is left with no choice but to expose her knowledge to a harrowing interrogator.

-The Elementalist: Revolutionary is the second novel of the dieselpunk fantasy series The Elementalist, harkening the golden age of The League of Nations, globe-trotting aviators, and majestic luxury airships in the world of Element 7—where a connection with the natural elements is a tangible thing, the power of the mind knows no bounds, and the governing of such forces becomes a cause worth fighting for.
+Harken back to the golden ages of the League of Nations, globe-trotting aviators, and majestic luxury airships while exploring metaphysical phenomena such as telepathy and telekinesis in the world of Element 7.
+Here, a connection with the elements is a tangible thing, the power of the mind knows no bounds, and the politics of such forces may just be a cause worth conspiring—if not dying—for.